RyanT5/yl-training/content/post/gold.md

 - You embark on a residential project for five days (including four overnight stays).

-- Your achievements link directly to the [Queen Scout's Award](/queen-scouts-award).
+- Your achievements link directly to the [King's Scout Award](/kings-scout-award).

 - All activities must be completed by your 25th birthday.